microsoft/vscode-docs/docs/containers/app-service.md

     - Specify the new name `<your registry or username>/<image name>:<tag>` and complete the tag action.
 For example, new image name for ACR would be 'mainacr.azurecr.io/webapp6:latest' and for Docker Hub it would be 'myusername/webapp6:latest'.

 4. The newly tagged image will show up in the Docker view under the registry that the image tag points to.
-Select this image and choose "Push".
+Select this image and choose **Push**.

     ![Push image](images/app-service/explorer-push-image.png)